eliottvalette/NOTEBOOK-Maker/README.md

-# 🔮 Automated Data Science Notebook Generator (Prototype)
+# Automated Data Science Notebook Generator (Prototype)

 This project is a prototype of a fully automated pipeline that ingests user-provided data, determines appropriate analysis/modeling objectives, and generates executable Jupyter notebooks through an intelligent decision tree system powered by Mistral API.

-## 🚧 Work in Progress
+## Work in Progress
 **Note: This project is currently under active development.** The decision tree structure and some core components are still being built and refined.

-## 💡 Project Overview
+## Project Overview

 The main goal is to streamline the data analysis and modeling workflow by:
 - Automatically analyzing input datasets
 - Routing through a decision tree based on data characteristics and user preferences
 - Generating and executing custom Jupyter notebooks tailored to specific analysis needs

-## 📁 Current Data Support
+## Current Data Support

-The pipeline currently supports:
+The pipeline is structured based on the decision trees defined in YAML files and currently supports:

+### Tabular Data Processing (Based on decision_tree_preprocessing.yaml)
+- **Single Table Processing**:
-- **Tabular data**:
+  - CSV files
-  - Single CSV/Excel files
+  - Excel files
+- **Multiple Tables Processing**:
-  - Multiple CSV files with common ID columns
+  - CSV files with common ID column for joining
-  - Different analysis types:
+  - Excel files with multiple sheets (planned)

+### Modeling Approaches (Based on decision_tree_modelling.yaml)
-    - Multiclass classification
+- **Multiclass Classification**:
-    - Regression
+  - Random Forest/XGBoost implementation
-    - Time series forecasting
+- **Regression**:
+  - Neural Network implementation
+- **Time Series Forecasting**:
+  - LSTM implementation

-## ⚙️ Pipeline Architecture
+## Pipeline Architecture

 1. **Data Ingestion**
-   - Loading various data formats (currently focusing on CSV files)
+   - Loading various data formats according to preprocessing decision tree
    - Basic data inspection and feature analysis

 2. **User Preferences Collection**